oit-ipbl/robots/sensor_data/sensor_data_01.md

 - Run the `sensors.py` and control the robot via command line.
   - See, [Robot control (1)](../robot_control/robot_control_01.md).
 - Check the screen output of `sensors.py`.
 Which value change ?
+  - Modify the program so that you only keep `rospy.loginfo()` for the values you want to focus on.
 - Try not only straight movement, but also turning behavior.

 ```shell